Historic notes

 In 2002 I discovered the Python programming language and abandoned C++, Java and PHP without tears.
 My first Python product is called TIM Tools and is used by others since December 2002.

-When I discovered Django in the end of 2008, after having worked many months on my own database model, I was quickly fascinated.
+In the end of 2008, after having worked many months on my own database model, I discovered Django and was quickly fascinated.
 Django’s ORM and database model are simply genial.
 The way of how this is integrated into a web application server system: genial.
 But a few things disturbed me with Django, and I felt that I need to change them before I can be satisfied.
 That’s why I started to write Lino.
 After some search for a valuable user interface, I started to use ExtJS in August 2009.